Physical-Science-Academy/NoCheatPlus/README.md

 - to add warning message, which needs to be added in string.

 ### NCP Commands Permission

 - Set it in permission.policy, and the format is:
-- `Permission: Command Table'
+- ` Permission: Command Table `
 - commands are connected by commas(,).
 - If there is no record of a command in NCP, all players can use it by default.
-- For example, the version is not specified in nocheatplus.admin.all and nocheatplus.admin.helper of the case.
+- For example, the version is not specified in `nocheatplus.admin.all` and `nocheatplus.admin.helper` of the case.

 ### NCP Custom Bypass Permission

 Add them in permission.bypass，and the format is:

 - `CheckType:Permissions(List)`
   The player who has these permissions will bypass the check.

-Availabe CheckType:
+Available CheckType:

 - `MOVING_SURVIVAL_FLY`
 - `MOVING_CREATIVE_FLY`
 - `MOVING_VEHICLE`